|

 Peoplese incorporates an

 orderly method of creating new words.
-As time goes by, the
+As time goes by, with user input, the

 Creating New Words – General Strategy